Ne00n/route-bender-4000/README.md

 You can define the size of the subnet that will be used to route, <br />
 however I suggest just use dyn instead, which will use the actual size.<br />

+You can enable multi if the primary IP is not pingable it tries to figure out the gateway.<br />
+This works for fine for some Networks like AWS but can cause problems with others like Google.<br />

 **Config.json examples**
 ```
 #Fastly CDN (Reddit...)